 Swedish regional and inter-regional trains have 1st and 2nd class cars with refreshments available on board and seats adapted for disabled travellers.
 Some trains also have a family car with a play corner, where children can play during the journey.

-Bicycles are allowed on local trains in the Skåne region and on Öresund trains serving the routes between Copenhagen and Gothenburg, Karlskrona and Alvesta.
+Bikes are allowed on local trains in the Skåne region and on Öresund trains serving the routes between Copenhagen and Gothenburg, Karlskrona and Alvesta.
 Bikes are not allowed on other trains.

-SJ High Speed trains
+SJ High-speed trains

 SJ High Speed trains belong to the world’s most modern trains.
 They take you from city centre to city centre smoothly and efficiently with a top speed of 200 km/h (124 mph).
 The SJ High Speed train is well known for its high service and low sound level.
 It also goes directly to Copenhagen (Denmark) over the railway bridge.
 All these High Speed trains also stop at København Airport, Kastrup.
 Seat reservations are compulsory.

 SJ High Speed trains operate on the following routes:

 Stockholm – Copenhagen

 Stockholm – Jönköping

 Stockholm – Borlänge – Falun

 The SJ night train to Northern Sweden - distancing nearly 2,000 km - is one of Europe’s longest train routes.
 With one daily departure from Göteborg and two daily departures from Stockholm, the SJ night trains to Northern Sweden gives travelers an unparalleled chance to experience all of Sweden, from the rolling farmlands of the south to the arctic mountain regions of the north.
 The SJ night trains to Northern Sweden operate on the following route: